-The Yamaha NS-1000M loudspeaker is proof that a big manufacturer can create a unique, inspired loudspeaker that in many ways has no peers.
-Let’s take a closer look.
+The Yamaha NS-1000M loudspeaker is proof that a major manufacturer can, or could, create a unique loudspeaker that in many ways still has no peers.
+Let’s take a closer look at Yamaha’s legendary NS-1000M.

 The legendary NS-1000M monitor loudspeakers are hailed in audio circles by those who have heard them and loved by many thousands of owners.
 I own this pair and it’s these that I base my review on, though I’ve heard several other pairs.